 19-20 Undergraduate Human Anatomy and Physiology.
 A two-semester course with credit given only upon completion of both semesters.
 Structure and function of human body emphasizing properties of cells, organ systems, and their interrelationships in health and disease.
 Topographic anatomy using cadaver prosections, histological examination of human tissue, and physiological experiments demonstrating function of different systems.
-Required for all four-year Nursing students; open to other University undergraduate students.
+Required for all two-year Allied Health programs, two- and four-year Nursing students, and open to other University undergraduate students.
 Prerequisite: 19 for 20.
 Four hours.
 Parsons, Alpert.